JEphron/svg-to-elm/README.md

-# svg-to-elm
-SVG → Elm
+# SVG → Elm

-WIIIIP

-currently parses SVG to an AST

-TODO: convert `SvgAst` to Elm
+There used to be a tool that did exactly this, but the company that hosted it seems to have been eaten by bears.